 What happens when a professional therapist needs to seek council of her own?
 Lori Gottlieb, Los Angeles therapist and writer of the Atlantic column “Dear Therapist,” found herself in exactly this predicament.
 She joins us to discuss her book Maybe You Should Talk to Someone, a candid and humorous account of her experiences that pulls back the curtain on the therapeutic process.

-Gottlieb meets onstage for a conversation with acclaimed journalist and columnist Dan Savage.
+Gottlieb meets onstage with Luke Burbank, host of Portland Radio’s Live Wire.
 Together the two delve into the parallels between Gottlieb’s own practice, both therapeutic and journalistic, and her experiences talking with a therapist of her own.
 They explore the stories of Gottlieb’s patients—a self-absorbed Hollywood producer, a young newlywed diagnosed with a terminal illness, a senior citizen threatening to end her life on her birthday if nothing gets better, and a twenty-something who can’t stop hooking up with the wrong guys—highlighting how the questions they struggle with are the very same that Gottlieb found herself bringing to her own sessions.

-Join Gottlieb and Savage for an entertaining, illuminating, and quite possibly life-changing account of our own mysterious lives and our power to transform them.
+Join Gottlieb and Burbank for an entertaining, illuminating, and quite possibly life-changing account of our own mysterious lives and our power to transform them.

 Lori Gottlieb is a psychotherapist and New York Times bestselling author who writes the weekly “Dear Therapist” advice column for the Atlantic.
 A contributing editor for the Atlantic, she also writes for The New York Times Magazine, and is a sought-after expert on relationships, parenting, and hot-button mental health topics in media such as The Today Show, Good Morning America, CBS This Morning, Dr. Phil, CNN, and NPR.